Eight Republican senators say they oppose ‘no-fly’ list for disruptive passengers because it would equate mask opponents to ‘terrorists’

 Unruly passengers lead pilots to divert two American Airlines flights amid discussion over ‘no-fly’ list

-Unions representing airline workers have argued that a centralized list is necessary since a passenger banned from one airline can simply book a flight on another carrier.
+Unions representing airline workers have argued that a centralized list is necessary because a passenger banned from one airline can simply book a flight on another carrier.

 In a statement Tuesday, the Association of Flight Attendants-CWA called the eight senators’ letter “irresponsible and political brinkmanship that puts our economic security at risk right along with our lives.”

-“Homeland security is homeland security,” the union’s president, Sara Nelson, said.
+“Homeland security is homeland security,” said the union’s president, Sara Nelson.
 “Our flights are under attack by a small number of people and it has to stop. … This is not about ‘masks,’ and the worst attacks have nothing to do with masks.
 You’re either for protecting crew and passengers from these attacks or you’re against.”